 For my 8-year-old daughter, I used the women’s size pattern.
 This hat almost fits me as well, (but I would go up another size if it were for me) but fits her perfectly.
 For my 6-year-old daughter, I stuck with elementary school-aged child-size, just because she is very petite and small in size.
 For a regular 6-year-old, you would probably need to bump up to the teen size in the pattern.

 The pattern is VERY easy to follow.
 I love simple and easy patterns like this.
 For me, knitting and crochet are all about relaxing and making something from yarn.
 The simpler and more repetitive a pattern is better.
+And this Caron Cupcakes Crochet Hat Pattern fits the bill.

 The self-striping yarn creates beautiful rounds and those little half double crochet stitches look so cute right?
 I love how there are flecks of colors in the yarn, they kind of remind me of sprinkles on a cupcake.